stat545ubc-2023/ShinyApp-b3-JeromePlumier/README.md

 1. The separation of the application into a main panel and a side panel, for aesthetic purposes.

-2. Allow the user to search for multiple entries simultaneously - The app allows for users to view results for multiple diameter ranges at the same time.
+2. Allow the user to search for multiple entries simultaneously - The app allows for users to view results for multiple diameter ranges at the same time, which grants great freedom in data exploration to the user.

-3. Allow the user to search for multiple entries simultaneously - The app allows for users to view results for multiple date ranges at the same time.
+3. Allow the user to search for multiple entries simultaneously - The app allows for users to view results for multiple date ranges at the same time,  which grants great freedom in data exploration to the user.

 4. Plot - The app takes in selected diameter ranges and selected date range as input and create a plot.
 The plot updates based on these inputs, and permits easy visualization of the desired data.

 5. Table - The app takes in selected diameter ranges and selected date range as input and create a table.
-The table updates based on these inputs, and permits easy access of all the desired data..
+The table updates based on these inputs, and permits easy access of all the desired data.

 ## Data